3 advocates appointed addl judges in Punjab and Haryana HC; no word on two other names

 Magazine Archives

-(Eds: Recasting overnight story) New Delhi, Oct 25 (PTI) Three advocates have been appointed additional judges of the Punjab and Haryana High Court but there was no word on two other names recommended by the Supreme Court collegium.A Law Ministry notification on Thursday said that Suvir Sehgal, Girish Agnihotri and Alka Sarin have been appointed as additional judges of the high court.
-But there was no word on Jasgurpreet Singh Puri and Kamal Sehgal, whose names were also cleared by the collegium on July 25, sources in the government said.Sehgal is the brother of Uttar Pradesh cadre senior IAS officer Navneet Sehgal.
-PTI NAB ZMN DVDV
+New Delhi, Oct 24 (PTI) Three advocates were on Thursday appointed additional judges of the Punjab and Haryana High Court but there was no word on two other names recommended by the Supreme Court collegium.A Law Ministry notification said Suvir Sehgal, Girish Agnihotri and Alka Sarin have been appointed as additional judges of the high court.
+But there was no word on Jasgurpreet Singh Puri and Kamal Sehgal, whose names were also cleared by the collegium on July 25, sources in the government said.Sehgal is the brother of Uttar Pradesh cadres senior IAS officer Navneet Sehgal.
+PTI NAB ZMN

 Copyright©2021 Living Media India Limited.
 For reprint rights: Syndications Today